alphagov/styleguides/js.md

 ## Strict mode

-You should add the `"use strict";` statement to the top of your module functions.
+You should add the `'use strict'` statement to the top of your module functions.

 **Why:** This enables [strict
 mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode).